Crock Pot Peach Cobbler

 • In a large bowl, mix together the brown sugar, oats, flour, baking powder, spices, and sugar.

-• Cut up butter and mix in with other ingredients, creating a crumbly mixture.
+• Cut up butter and mix it in with other ingredients, creating a crumbly mixture.

-• Place in the peaches and then put the crumble on top.
+• Place the peaches in the crock pot and then put the crumble on top.

 • Place the lid on the slow cooker, and cook on low for 4 hours.